Home Trip Reports and Visits

 Uwe Thomas Carstensen Print E-mail

-the Rose Coloured 206Uwe Thomas Carstensen did a two part 'round the world trip in 2007.
+the Rose Painted 206Uwe Thomas Carstensen did a two part 'round the world trip in 2007.
 He arrived in Iqaluit in some rather bad weather on September 6, 2007.
 His website contains a trip report on the adventure, including photos of the Churchill, Manitoba to Iqaluit, Nunavut section.

 Floats Print E-mail

-An unusual site... float planes at CYFBSomething you don't see lined up at the fuel station everyday in Iqaluit - float planes.
+An unusual sight... float planes at CYFBSomething you don't see lined up at the fuel station everyday in Iqaluit - float planes.
 The nearest water here is Frobisher Bay.
 Salt water, high tides, and pretty rough if the wind is blowing.
 As a result, float planes are few and far between.

 But that didn't stop these intrepid amphibs from stopping by on a sunny Sunday in July 2008.
 You'll see a Cessna 210 out front, a beautiful deHavilland Beaver, and a Bushhawk.
 We've even seen a Lake Amphibian once or twice.

-Last Updated on Saturday, 15 August 2009 15:14
+Last Updated on Saturday, 04 February 2012 17:57

 Polar Pilots, Powered by Joomla!; free resources by SG website hosting